Republic of Cuba (1902–1959): 1902–1933: Early governments

-US occupation, 1906–1909
+U.S. occupation, 1906–1909

 Following political purging and a corrupt and rigged election in 1906, the first president, Tomás Estrada Palma, faced an armed revolt by veterans of the war.
 As in the independence war, Afro-Cubans were overrepresented in the insurgent army of 1906.
 For them, the August Revolution revived hopes for a 'rightful share' in Cuba's government.
 On 16 August 1906, fearing the government ready to smash the plot, former Liberation Army general Pino Guerra raised the banner of revolt.
-Immediately Palma arrested every Liberal politician in reach; the remainder went underground.
-In an effort to avert intervention Roosevelt sent two emissaries to Havana to seek a compromise between government and opposition.
-Regarding such impartiality as a vote of censure on his government, Estrada Palma resigned and made his entire cabinet resign too, leaving the Republic without a government and forcing the United States to take control of the island.
-Roosevelt immediately proclaimed that the USA had been compelled to intervene in Cuba and that their only purpose was to create the necessary conditions for a peaceful election.
+Immediately, Palma arrested every Liberal politician within reach; the remainder went underground.
+In an effort to avert intervention, Roosevelt sent two emissaries to Havana to seek a compromise between the government and the opposition.
+Regarding such neutrality as a censure of his government, Estrada Palma resigned and made his entire cabinet resign too, leaving the Republic without a government and forcing the United States to take control of the island.
+Roosevelt immediately proclaimed that the U.S. had been compelled to intervene in Cuba and that their only purpose was to create the necessary conditions for a peaceful election.

 1909–1924

 In 1909, home-rule government was restored when José Miguel Gómez was inaugurated as Cuba's second president, while the U.S. continued intervening in Cuban affairs.
-In 1912, the Partido Independiente de Color attempted to establish a separate black republic in Oriente Province, but was suppressed by General Monteagudo with considerable bloodshed.
+In the War of 1912, the Partido Independiente de Color attempted to establish a separate black republic in Oriente Province, but was suppressed by the Cuban National Army under General Monteagudo, with considerable bloodshed.

 Sugar production played an important role in Cuban politics and economics.
 In the 1910s, during and after World War I, a shortage in the world sugar supply fueled an economic boom in Cuba, marked by prosperity and the conversion of more and more farmland to sugar cultivation.
 Prices peaked and then crashed in 1920, ruining the country financially and allowing foreign investors to gain more power than they already had.
 This economic turbulence was called "the Dance of the Millions".